 We can restore any EM game no matter how far gone it is.
+However, we reserve the right to refuse restoring any games which we feel will be too costly to restore or make good.
 These projects are costly, and very time consuming.
 A complete project will take anything from three to nine months to get ready.
 We recently restored a Capt.
 Card which was practically dead.
 It took time, but it now lives and gets played regularly in it’s new home.

 We welcome commissions.
 Do you have a favourite game in your garage or storage which needs to be brought back to life?
 Then look no further.
 Contact us for details and to arrange a visit to our workshop.

 Cabinets: We restore an EM pinball cabinet by taking off playfield, stripping off all the playfield parts on the upper section.
 Then we remove the bottom board and back box and sand everything down on the cabinet and back box.
 Prior to this we either buy the stencils from the USA or if they don’t exist make them from scratch.
 Cabinets take about 40 hours labour to bring back to new.
 This means filling, sanding and often gluing cabinets back together.
 Cabinets look new, as they are prepared, primed painted with and air gun, then the relevant hazing or splattering effects and stencils are added and finally sealed with a matt varnished for strength.
 The cost of restoring a cabinet will vary from £1500 to £1800 depending on condition.

 Playfields: There are two levels to restoring a playfield.
 Level one is carried out in London.
 This involves removing all the parts from the top, repainting the coloured rings under the bumpers and varnishing exposed wooden areas, then sanding down lightly until a smooth finish is accomplished.
 Level two is totally having the playfield repainted by the true experts in the field Pinball Dreams based in Saarbrucken in Germany see their amazing work at: http://www.pinball-dreams.com